 In the event that a party wishes to use third-party funding in Ukraine, the Rules of Professional Conduct contain a requirement that an attorney practising in Ukraine when representing a client may not take into account instructions from other parties.
 Furthermore, an attorney intending to share any privileged documents or information with a third party (i.e., funder) shall obtain the client's consent.

-Although strictly not third-party funding, there is a rather common practice in Ukraine for lawyers to handle cases under conditional fee agreements.
+Although not strictly third-party funding, there is a rather common practice in Ukraine for lawyers to handle cases under conditional fee agreements.
 The Rules of Professional Conduct expressly allow such way of structuring payments to an attorney.

 Recently, the Supreme Court confirmed that a conditional fee is a part of an attorney's remuneration and constitutes a litigant's expenses.6 However, the Supreme Court noted that courts shall not be simply bound by the private arrangements between a client and an attorney with respect to payment of a success fee, and shall in any event evaluate whether such success fee (as any other litigation expense) was necessary; reasonable; proportional to the value of the claim, the complexity of the case and its importance to the relevant party; and is actually paid by a party claiming its compensation.
 That approach has been upheld in subsequent court practice in 2021.7

 Ukrainian procedural rules for civil and commercial litigation, as well as the Arbitration Rules of the ICAC, provide for the standard rule of costs follow the event, which can help reduce the financial burden suffered by a party to a dispute.